The Tradition of Leadership Begins

 The CHPR and supplements were funded for 10 years by the NINR for more than $4 million and subsequently endowed by a $3 million gift from the Austin-based St. David’s Foundation.
 The CHPR, now known as the St. David’s CHPR, has supported pilot work for over 20 years for more than 76 nursing and interdisciplinary investigators, 55 percent of which have obtained subsequent extramural funding.
 The NIH also awarded the School $1.5 million in 2002 for a P20 Exploratory Research Center Grant, “The Southwest Center: Partners in Health Disparity Research” (Rew, PI).

 At the beginning of the new century, the School received its largest award to date at that time: a $5 million gift from Gordon and Mary Cain to endow the Dolores V. Sands Chair in Nursing Research and the Gordon and Mary Hancock Cain Excellence Fund for Nursing Research.
 Faculty continued to excel in research, and in 2003 the School was ranked No. 7 in NIH funding to Schools of Nursing.
-More recently, the School received a new P30 Center of Excellence Grant from the NIH to establish the Center for Transdisciplinary Collaborative Research in Self-Management Science in 2014 and in 2020 a new NIH T32 Institutional National Research Service Award to support training for doctoral students in precision health (Kim, PI).
+More recently, the School received a new P30 Center of Excellence Grant from the NIH to establish the Center for Health Equity Research (HER) in 2014 and in 2020 a new NIH T32 Institutional National Research Service Award to support training for doctoral students in precision health (Kim, PI).

 The Wellness Center